 Introduction

-Four previous research studies were reviewed to provide context for my research objectives.
 This research is framed around the desire to extend the prior research in two separate regards.
 The first is to extend the energy-resolution versus temperature research into larger detector volumes; up to 180 cm3.
-The second area where this research will expand on the prior research is with the introduction of mechanical cooling.
+The second area where this research will expand on the prior research is with the introduction of a new mechanical cooling design.
 Due to the moving parts within a split Stirling cryocooler [65], an additional component of noise (and associated energy resolution degradation) is introduced into the system.
 This research will characterize the additional noise component introduced by the cooler in the design.

 Detector Geometry & Properties